JelleZijlstra/JelleZijlstra.github.io/negation-types.md

   `~object | Any = Never | Any = Any`.
 - `~tuple[Any] = ~Top[tuple[Any]] | tuple[Any] = ~tuple[object] | tuple[Any]`.

-Whether this counts as simplifying is debatable, since it usually makes for a more complex type, but it does mean that we can stop worrying about negating dynamic types.
+Whether this counts as simplifying is debatable, since it usually makes for a more complex type.
+Type checkers may have a harder time reasoning about this type; for example, `Sequence[object]` should be assignable to `~tuple[object] | tuple[Any]` (because the latter can materialize to `~tuple[object] | tuple[object] = object`), but assignability to unions is usually implemented by checking each arm of the union separately, which would yield an incorrect result in this case.
+However, this identity does mean that if we reason about negation types, we can reason about fully static negation types alone without loss of generality.

 There are a few other obvious rules that can help simplify negation types: